Moving to New Zealand as an Expat

 New Zealand is located in the Pacific Ring of Fire, which means that you can expect to endure many earthquakes each year.
 Be prepared and have your emergency kit ready to go in case a disaster happens.

 New Zealanders (affectionately referred to as Kiwis) put a huge emphasis on living a healthy lifestyle.
-For sports fan, you can expect to watch your fair share of rugby, cricket, soccer, and netball – the most popular sports in the nation.
+For the sports fan, you can expect to watch your fair share of rugby, cricket, soccer, and netball – the most popular sports in the nation.

 The country, the people, and the culture of New Zealand make it an incredible place to live.
 With fresh opportunities and a new lifestyle waiting for you, now is the perfect time to start planning your move.